Nowsta offers four methods to track staff hours:

 How does it work?
 When staff arrive at an event, they can open the Nowsta Workers app, select the event and hit check-in.
 The Nowsta Workers app will record their GPS location.
 Depending on your preferences, staff can be prevented from clocking-in unless they are within a specified distance of the event site.

 Why would I use it?
-GPS Self Check-In is useful for when you want staff to be responsible for checking-in and checking out of events because you don’t want to distract your event manager.
+GPS Self Check-In is useful for when you want staff to be responsible for checking-in and checking out of events themselves.
 Because Nowsta captures the GPS location, you can be sure that staff are actually checking in from the event, as opposed to checking in from their couch.

 3. Tablet Timeclock via the Nowsta Timeclock App